JhimmieC137/hngi9-Bidding-task/README.md

 ## This was a task to create a script to convert the data of each row a csv file to a json file, hash each of those json files in SHA-256 and append the hash in a new column of a new copy of the initial csv file.

-### This script was created using Team_Bevel.csv as a sample and the respective json files and new csv were created as seen in the folder
+## This script was created using Team_Bevel.csv as a sample.
+The respective json files and new csv were created as seen in the folder.

 ## To run the script:
 - Clone the repository